Bounds on Average Effects in Discrete Choice Panel Data Models: Further discussion of the bounds

 the identified set for $\overline m = \mathbb{E}\left[ \overline m(X_i) \right]$ is given by $\big[ \mathbb{E} L_{\rm id}(X_i,p(X_i)), \, \mathbb{E} U_{\rm id}(X_i,p(X_i))\big]$.
 All this is of course well-known.
 What we want to highlight here is that the above construction inevitably yields a complicated nonlinear dependence of the boundaries of the identified set on the observable choice probabilities $p(x)$ through $\Pi(x,p(x))$.
 In contrast, our bounds

 are by construction linear functions of the vector of conditional choice probabilities $p(x)$.

 This distinction between non-linearity (for the identified set) vs linearity (for our outer bounds) in $p(x)$ has a fundamental effect on inference: the sample analogs of our bounds, $\frac 1 n \sum_{i=1}^n L(X_i,Y_i)$ and $\frac 1 n \sum_{i=1}^n U(X_i,Y_i)$, avoid estimating $p(x)$ naturally.
 In contrast, we are not aware of any inference procedure on the sharp identified set that would avoid consistent estimation of $p(x)$.\footnote{ \cite{DDL21} present two different inference procedures for average effects in static panel logit models, one that relies on consistent estimation of $p(x)$, and one that does not.
-In the latter case, they also obtain certain outer bounds on the identified set, in line with our discussion here. } Especially when $p(x)$ is hard to estimate, the nonlinear dependence of the identified set on $p(x)$ can cause significant issues in inference.
-Hence, as already mentioned in the introduction, reliable inference on the identified set is problematic unless the sample size $n$ is much larger then the number of possible values for $(X_i,Y_i)$.
+In the latter case, they also obtain certain outer bounds on the identified set that are different from our proposal.
+In Section \ref{sec:ddlvspw} in the Supplementary Appendix, we consider a brief comparison between their outer bounds and the ones proposed in this paper. } Especially when $p(x)$ is hard to estimate, the nonlinear dependence of the identified set on $p(x)$ can cause significant issues in inference.
+Hence, as already mentioned in the introduction, reliable inference on the identified set is problematic unless the sample size $n$ is much larger than the number of possible values for $(X_i,Y_i)$.
 Our outer bounds are by design immune to this.

 To illustrate the points made here, we consider a brief simulation exercise.
 Let